-1. "When a party to a contract has refused to perform, or disabled himself from performing his promise in its entirety, the promisee may put an end to the contract".
-Explain.
+- 1. "The basic rule is that the promisor must perform exactly what he has promised to perform."
+Explain stating the obligation of parties to contracts.
+(May'20 ICAI RTP) - 2.
+Discuss the effect of accepting performance from third person. - 3.
+"When a party to a contract has refused to perform, or disabled himself from performing his promise in its entirety, the promisee may put an end to the contract" .Explain.

-2. Ajay, Vijay and Sanjay are partners of software business and jointly promises to pay 6,00,000 to Kartik.
+(May'21 RTP) - 4.
+What do you mean by Quantum Meruit and state the cases where the claim for Quantum Meruit arises?
+(May'20 ICAI RTP) - 5.
+Ajay, Vijay and Sanjay are partners of software business and jointly promises to pay 6,00,000 to Kartik.
 Over a period of time Vijay became insolvent, but his assets are sufficient to pay one-fourth of his debts.
 Sanjay is compelled to pay the whole.
 Decide whether Sanjay is required to pay whole amount himself to Kartik in discharging joint promise under the Indian Contract Act, 1872.

-(May'18- 4 Marks, Nov'18 ICAI RTP, May'19 ICAI Mock Test, May'21 Mock Test, Dec'21-4Mark, Nov'22 Mock Test)
+(May'18- 4 Marks, Nov'18 ICAI RTP, May'19 ICAI Mock Test, May'21 Mock Test)